Yes, this is the part where you start capturing the value created for your customers.

-In other words, without a solid revenue streams strategy, some day—depending on how much of cash available you have and how much your net burn rate is—you’ll end up with no money.
+In other words, without a solid revenue streams strategy, someday —depending on how much cash available you have and how much your net burn rate is—you’ll end up with no money.

 Second, identifying which are the most effective revenue streams makes a huge difference in your results.

-For some businesses, trying to charge directly its users is a big mistake, because the value delivered doesn’t justify them to open their wallets.
+For some businesses, trying to charge directly its users is a big mistake, because the value delivered doesn’t justify them opening their wallets.